zopefoundation/zodbupdate/README.txt

 this configuration::

     [buildout]
-    parts += zodbupgrade
+    parts += zodbupdate

-    [zodbupgrade]
+    [zodbupdate]
     recipe = zc.recipe.eggs
-    eggs = zodbupgrade
+    eggs = zodbupdate
         <list additional eggs here>

-If you do not install `zodbupgrade` together with the necessary software it will report missing classes and not touch your database.
+If you do not install `zodbupdate` together with the necessary software it will report missing classes and not touch your database.

 Non-FileStorage configurations